 What to do:

-- Have your pregnancy confirmed
+Have your pregnancy confirmed

-- Speak with your doctor – and discuss your options
+Speak with your doctor – and discuss your options

-- Become well informed by looking into your options and seek unbiased advice as soon as possible.
+Look into your options and seek unbiased advice as soon as possible.
 Do not rush into a decision, but long delays may mean you have less options available to you

-- Making a well informed decision can help reduce stress and the emotional impact in a difficult situation
+Making a well-informed decision can help reduce stress and the emotional impact in a difficult situation

-- Record any seizure activity and attend follow up appointments with your doctor
+Record any seizure activity and attend follow up appointments with your doctor